ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 ### 5. How to Configure the Pin Map

-To configure the pin map definition for your custom instrument, you must first identify what type of hardware constraints the instrument has.
-Typically, this is categorized based on how the hardware device gets reserved by the device driver and whether or not the instrument channels can be operated on independently from one another within a single device (i.e. within parallel threads).
-There are three categories of possible configurations.
+To configure the pin map definition for your custom instrument, you must identify any hardware or device driver constraints.
+This can be done by determining how the hardware device is reserved by the device driver and whether or not the instrument channels can operate independently within a single device (for example, in parallel threads).
+Typically, there are three possible configurations.

 - Session per Channel
   - Each instrument has unique session data for each channel.